-Entries must be entirely the work of the entrant and must never have been published, self-published, published
+- Entries must be entirely the work of the entrant and must never have been published, self-published, published online or broadcast

 Receipt of entry

-This year's judge is Claudia Rankine.
+- This year's judge is Hannah Sullivan.
 The judge’s decision is final and no individual correspondence can be entered into.

-The shortlisted writers will be notified by the end of February 2020.
+- The shortlisted and commended writers will be notified by the end of February 2024.

-The shortlisted poems will be published in the spring 2020 issue of The Moth.
+- The shortlisted poems will be published in the Irish Times online (date to be confirmed).

-The winner will be announced at a special award ceremony at Poetry Ireland in Dublin on 30 April 2020 (Poetry Day
+- The winner will be announced at a special award ceremony online in the spring of 2024.

-Entry implies acceptance of all the rules.
-Failure to comply with the entry requirements will result in
+- Entry implies acceptance of all the rules.
+Failure to comply with the entry requirements will result in disqualification.